I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 Did they not hear and see the massive protests from their own party regarding amnesty?

-Did they not hear about or see the hundreds of protests known as Tea Parties?
+Did they not hear about or see the hundreds of protests known as tea parties?

-Did these Republicans listen to the people speaking at the Tea Parties?
+Did these Republicans listen to the people speaking at the tea parties?

 Do they not hear Democrats hijack Reagan's words and pervert them to sell liberalism?

-Does that reflect you certainly does?
+Does that reflect you, snarling?

-A friend of mine says, I can understand what do they need to hear?
+A friend of mine says, I can understand, what do they need to hear?

 What more do they need to see out there?

-He also says, Do they not see how scared of you the Democrats are?
+He also says, do they not see how scared of you the Democrats are?

 Do they not see how unafraid of them the Democrats are?